rkonoplev/dniester/README.md

 cp .env.dev.example .env.dev
 ```
 Edit .env.dev to adjust MySQL root password, database name, or admin username/password if needed.
-⚠️ Do not commit this file — it is excluded via .gitignore.
+Note: Do not commit this file — it is excluded via .gitignore.

 ### 3. Start services with Docker Compose
    ```bash